Review of the book “The Physics of Einstein” by Jason Lisle

 If you had a radio transmitter located at M halfway between A and B and simultaneously sent radio pulses out to A and B, it should synchronise clocks at A and B. But this does not work because it assumes that the radio pulses travelling M to A and M to B, which are opposite directions, travel at the same speed.
 Hence the assumption is made that the one-way speed is the same in both directions.

 And there is no getting around this problem, it is a catch-22.
-No matter what method you use, light, radio signals, sound ways through a rod, or whatever, it always means it is a two-way measure of the speed of light.
+No matter what method you use, light, radio signals, sound waves through a rod, or whatever, it always means it is a two-way measure of the speed of light.

 “To measure the one-way speed of light, we need to synchronize two clocks separated by some distance.